dafi/quannu/README.md

 Why to prefer Quannu to the other amazing Timer apps already existing?

-• Quanno is free and without Ads or Pro versions
+• Quanno is free (and open source), without Ads or Pro versions

 • The UI is clean and easy to use